6arshid/Laravel-Social-Network-SPA/README.md

 - **Repost**: Share posts with followers.
 - **Comments**: Users can comment on posts.
 - **Statistics System**: Visual charts for daily, monthly, annual, and overall statistics.
+- **PWA Support**: The application is installable as a Progressive Web App (PWA) on mobile and desktop, offering offline capabilities and push notifications.

 ## Youtube Learning